Find Trade Colleges

 Around 86% of students who apply get accepted.
 Around 36% of accepted students are men, and 64% are women.

 36% of JMU students take out loans to afford college costs.
-The typical student loan amount is $9,063 a year.
-The student loan default rate of 0.8% means most graduates are not struggling to pay off their loans.
+The average amount of student loans is $9,063 a year.
+The school reports a student loan default rate of 0.8% which is much lower than the average rate of 10.8%!

 Public Public vs. Private